-A formal report of sexual violence being filed with the Sexual Violence Response Office.
+A formal report of sexual violence being filed with The Centre for Sexual Violence Response, Support & Education.

 An individual directly impacted by sexual violence or a University representative who has filed a report under this policy.

-- Consent means active, ongoing, informed and voluntary agreement to engage in sexual activity.
+- Consent is active, ongoing, informed and voluntary agreement to engage in sexual activity.
 Consent cannot be implied or assumed.

 - Consent cannot be given by someone who is incapacitated, unconscious, intoxicated or otherwise incapable of consenting.